~ Irritable bowel syndrome (IBS) has a hereditary component.

-About 95% of the bile acids are reabsorbed when they reach the end of the small intestines.
-They are recycled through the liver and then reused again.
+About 95% of the bile acids are reabsorbed when they reach the end of the small intestine.
+From there, recycling occurs through the liver for reuse.

-When excess bile acids reach the colon, they cause diarrhea by stimulating an increase in water in the stool.
+When excess bile acid reaches the colon, it causes diarrhea by stimulating an increase in water in the stool.

 Studies show that between 10 – 25% of patients with IBS-D had problems stemming from bile acids reaching the colon.[ref]